cuongh1799/NUVOTON-NUC140-PROJECT/README.md

 Implementation:
 - We're going to calculate the Voltage input as we already know the Reference Voltage (3.3V), Resolution.
 - From this we're going to send data through SPI3 to display on the LCD
+- In the meantime if Voltage is 2 or above, it will display special message on LCD and through SPI2